-Savory and sweet scones with notes of subtle Celestial Cranberry Vanilla Tea flavor and juicy pops of pomegranates.
-Crisp on the outside and super tender on the inside, these Cranberry & Pomegranate Tea Scones are perfect for your holiday breakfast or brunch!
+Savory and sweet scones with subtle notes of cranberry tea flavor and juicy pops of pomegranates.
+Crisp on the outside and super tender on the inside, these Pomegranate Cranberry Scones are perfect for your holiday breakfast or brunch!

 Hi friends!
 And just like that we are into the month of December.

 I feel like I have been saying this a lot the past two months, but where the heck has the year gone?!

 Anyone know Father Time’s email address?
 I have a few (possibly choice) words I’d like to say to him.
 Politely of course. 😇

 On the real, we are now only a little over THREE weeks away from Christmas!!
 Like, the holidays just got real, folks!

 I’d say now is the time to bust out your favorite fuzzy slippers, pour yourself some (spiked) eggnog and get your holiday bake on.

 In case you are having company over for the holidays, I have THE perfect festively fun baked treat for you today!
 And, BONUS, you can serve these jeweled splendors for breakfast, brunch, and snack time or ANYTIME in between.

 But, before I get into describing these holiday scones, I want to let you in on a little secret.

 These scones are NOT your average tea scone.
 No sir-e-bob.